shnycat/calculus_learn/REQUIREMENTS/README.md

 Hello there!

-Learning the basics so you don't hurt later
+Learn the basics so you don't hurt later